Galleries you will visit: Information Age, Mathematics: The Winton Gallery, Flight and Energy Revolution: The Adani Green Energy Gallery.

 Stop 5: Braille radio – Information Age, Level 2

-Head to the centre of the gallery and look to your left where you will spot Braille Radio on a white table under the Broadcast wall.
+Head to the centre of the gallery and look to your left where you will spot a Braille Radio on a white table under the Broadcast wall.

 What technology do you use for entertainment and to check the news?
 In the 1920s most people enjoyed listening to the radio.
-This radio was supplied by The British Wireless for the Blind Fund, which was set up by Captain Sir Beechcroft Towse
+This radio was supplied by The British Wireless for the Blind Fund, which was set up by Captain Sir Beechcroft Towse.

 Towse was a member of the armed forces who lost his sight in 1900 during the Boer War.